Lunisolar calendar: Chinese lunisolar calendar

-The most celebrated Chinese holidays, like the Spring Festival, or the Chinese New Year, Lantern Festival, Mid-Autumn Festival, Dragon Boat Festival, Qingming Festival, etc. are all based on the Chinese lunisolar calendar.
-And the popular Chinese zodiac is a classification scheme based on the Chinese calendar that assigns an animal and its reputed attributes to each year in a repeating twelve-year cycle.
+The most celebrated Chinese holidays, such as the Chinese New Year (華夏新年), Lantern Festival (元宵節), Mid-Autumn Festival (中秋節), and Dragon Boat Festival (端午節) are all based upon the Chinese lunisolar calendar.
+In addition, the popular Chinese zodiac is a classification scheme based on the Chinese calendar that assigns an animal and its reputed attributes to each year in a repeating twelve-year cycle.
+The traditional calendar used the sexagenary cycle-based ganzhi system's mathematically repeating cycles of Heavenly Stems and Earthly Branches.

 Movable feasts in the Christian calendars, related to the lunar cycle

 The Gregorian calendar (the world's most commonly used) is a solar one but the Western Christian churches use a lunar-based algorithm to determine the date of Easter and consequent movable feasts.
 Briefly, the date is determined with respect to the ecclesiastical full moon that follows the ecclesiastical equinox in March.
 (These events are almost, but not quite, the same as the actual astronomical observations.)
 The Eastern Christian churches have a similar algorithm that is based on the Julian calendar.